drug-design/course/docs/chapters/molecular-similarity.md

 *[Molecular Descriptor]: Molecular descriptors are numerical values that capture the structure and properties of molecules *[Molecular Descriptors]: Molecular descriptors are numerical values that capture the structure and properties of molecules

-Molecular descriptors consist of numbers that capture the properties and the structures of molecules.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/concept-molecular-descriptors-5db4254a'><i class='fa fa-play' aria-hidden='true'></i></button>Molecular descriptors consist of numbers that capture the properties and the structures of molecules.
 They then serve to characterize molecules and compare them by searching through large libraries with respect to physico-chemical, structural and biological properties.
 Molecular descriptors provide an abstract representation of molecular structures in "descriptor space".
 This means that structural molecular features are analyzed by an algorithm, and, while trying to capture information relevant to the problem, are translated into a structural format that can be further analyzed by the computer.
 *[Molecular descriptor]: Molecular descriptors are numerical values that capture the structure and properties of molecules *[Molecular descriptors]: Molecular descriptors are numerical values that capture the structure and properties of molecules